 The principal legal provision for the program is subdivision 30-A of the Income Tax Assessment Act 1997 (the Act).
-An edited extract of the relevant sections of the Act as at the time of printing is at Appendix A of this guide.
+An edited extract of the relevant sections of the Act as at May 2022 is at Appendix A of this guide.